≪Autumn Foliage Spots≫ Kitanomaru Park

 The name Kitanomaru Park is derived from the fact that it was the site of the northern enceinte (kitanomaru), so-called because it was located to the north of the inner citadel (honmaru) of Edo Castle.
 The kitanomaru was opened to the public as a woodland park in 1969.

 The extensive lawns, the ponds, and the diverse array of flowers, shrubs and trees create scenery that belies the park’s location at the heart of the metropolis, and it is an ideal place for observing insects and wild birds.
-The National Museum of Modern Art is located next to the park whilst the park itself is home to the Science Museum and the Nippon Budokan.
+While historic sites and relics redolent of the time when this was Edo Castle can be found in many parts of the park, including the castle gates and moat, there are also modern cultural facilities, such as the Science Museum and the National Museum of Modern Art.

 |Event Name||≪Autumn Foliage Spots≫ Kitanomaru Park|

 |Dates||Around late November – Around early December ※Average year|

 |Open Hours|| 24 hours open

 *The street lights in the park will go out at around 22:00.

 |Address||1-1 Kitanomaru Park, Chiyoda-ku, Tokyo|